SetProtocol/STIPS/STIPS/STIP-009.md

 + call DelegatedManager.setOwnerFeeSplit with *_ownerFeeSplit*
 + call DelegatedManager.setOwnerFeeRecipient with *_ownerFeeRecipient*

-+ for each extension, bytecode in _initializeExtensionTargets, _initializeExtensionBytecode
++ for each target, bytecode in _initializeTargets, _initializeBytecode
-    + call extension.initialize(bytecode)
+    + call target.functionCallWithValue(bytecode, 0)

 + transfer ownership of manager from factory to *owner* specified in the *initialize[_setTokenAddress]* mapping
 + delete the *initialize[_setTokenAddress]* mapping entry